Name and place of business

 The President-Elect of the Academy.

-Two members of the Board elected by the Board from within their members.
-These members shall be from a country which is not already represented on the EC by the President, the President-Elect, the past President or the other Officers of the Academy.
+Two Members of the Board elected by the Board from amongst its Members.
+These Members shall be from a Country which is not already represented on the Executive Committee by the President, the President-Elect, the Immediate Past-President or the other Officers of the Academy.

-The EC shall, whenever useful, make, alter or rescind bylaws relating to the manner in which the EC operates as well as to any activities under the responsibility of the EC.
+The Executive Committee shall, whenever useful, make, alter or rescind bylaws relating to the manner in which the Executive Committee operates as well as relating to any activities under the responsibility of the Executive Committee.

-The EC may invite members of the Academy (or others) to attend meetings or parts thereof in an advisory role without voting rights.
+The Executive Committee may invite members of the Academy (or others) to attend meetings or parts thereof in an advisory role without voting rights.

-The President or his nominated substitute will preside at all EC meetings and in the event of a tied vote shall have a casting vote.
+The President or his nominated substitute will preside at all Executive Committee meetings and in the event of a tied vote shall have a casting vote.

-All members of the EC shall be entitled to vote on all matters.
+All members of the Executive Committee are entitled to vote on all matters.

-The Secretary General shall keep and store the minutes of all EC meetings which shall be signed by the President and the Secretary General and agreed as a valid record by a vote of the majority of the members who attended the EC meeting in question.
-The conclusions of all EC meetings will be forwarded to the Board once approved.
-In addition, the Board shall receive on a regular basis at least the reports of President, Secretary General and Treasurer of the Academy.
+The Secretary General shall keep and store the minutes of all Executive Committee meetings.
+These shall be signed by the President and the Secretary General and agreed as a valid record by a vote of the majority of the Members in attendance at the Executive Committee meeting in question.
+On approval, the conclusions of all Executive Committee meetings shall be forwarded to the Board.
+In addition, the Board shall receive, on a regular basis, at a minimum, the reports of the President, Secretary General and Treasurer of the Academy.

 Powers, duties and procedures of the CEO